tengku-hanis/jomresearchwebsite/content/webinar_detail/2024-02-16-simple-categorical-analysis-using-r/index.en.md

 - Title: Simple categorical analysis using R
 - Language: English
-- Fee: RM50 (recording, slides, and e-certificates will be provided)
+- Price: RM50 (recording, slides, and e-certificates will be provided)
 - Prerequisite: Basic knowledge of R, you can either:
     - Buy our webinar recording [Intro to R (for non-coders) -  RM50: https://tinyurl.com/recordingintrotor]
     - Or watch some introductory videos on R on YouTube